oliyh/cljockwork/README.md

 ### Extending

-Task actions may be extended by participating in the `hit-endpoint` multimethod.
+Task actions may be extended by participating in the `cljockwork.scheduler/hit-endpoint` multimethod.

 ### License